 Land & People

-Venezuela is located in the northern part of South America and is bordered by the Caribbean on the north, Columbia on the west, Guyana on the east, and Brazil on the south.
+Venezuela is in the northern part of South America and is bordered by the Caribbean on the north, Columbia on the west, Guyana on the east, and Brazil on the south.
 The Orinoco River runs through the country west to east and almost divides it in two.
-The population of Venezuela increases at a rate of one million a year, creating a huge youth population.

 Roman Catholicism is the state-sponsored religion, although the Constitution promises freedom of worship.